Symphonies by Anton Bruckner

 The Austrian composer Anton Bruckner composed eleven symphonies, the first, the Symphony in F minor in 1863, the last, the unfinished Ninth symphony from 1893 to 1896.

 Bruckner's F-minor symphony of 1863 was initially designated Symphony No. 1, and, in a letter to his friend Rudolf Weinwurm dated 29 January 1865, Bruckner described the C-minor symphony he was working on at the time as his Symphony No. 2.
 Later Bruckner decided to leave the F-minor symphony unnumbered, and he called the C-minor symphony of 1865/66 his “Symphony No. 1”.
 Similarly, the D-minor symphony of 1869 was initially designated Symphony No. 2, while the C-minor symphony of 1872 was his Symphony No. 3.
 At some time in 1872 or 1873, Bruckner decided to leave the D-minor symphony unnumbered, and he called the C-minor symphony of 1872 his “Symphony No. 2”.

 Linz period

+Symphony in D minor (1863)

+Before finalising his Symphony in F minor, Bruckner had made on 7 January 1863 sketches for a Symphony in D minor, WAB add 244 (Osterreichische Nationalbibliothek – Mus.Hs.44706, pages 311-314 & 319-321).
+Ricardo Luna orchestrated the twenty retrieved fragments.